Michael Dokes vs. Gerrie Coetzee: The fight

 Dokes v.
 Coetzee was seen as the continuation of the ascension of Michael Dokes into a true Heavyweight star.
 While he drew in his rematch with Weaver, he had all the markings of a real legitimate Heavyweight titlist.
 He was fluid, fast and had good power.
 He looked the part in the post-Ali landscape of jabbing, fleet-footed big men.
 The flip-side of the angle of the bout was this would likely be the last shot for the South African.

 Coetzee, unlike in the Tate and Weaver bouts where he was considered a real threat, was a decided underdog in the odds, as well as in the opinion of the fight crowd.
 For the first few rounds the script played as it was written, as Dokes flashed his impressive hand speed, and combined head and body shots to keep Coetzee off balance.
 In the fifth round, however, things changed when Coetzee connected with a right hand to Dokes' jaw, sending the champion to the canvas on one knee.
 Coetzee's power wasn't a surprise but he had not put Weaver or the soft-chinned Tate down in his prior title-shots.

 Unlike in his previous high-profile bouts, Coetzee gained confidence instead of fading.
 Previously, Coetzee would dominate the early rounds against top opposition, only to 'hit a wall.'
 He also had been a virtually one-armed fighter, relying almost solely on big right hands (the so-called "Bionic Right," so named because it was so often broken, it was surgically fused as a solid fist, giving Coetzee a supposedly unnaturally powerful punch.
 While it was indeed broken and operated upon often, it was actually just a repaired hand with no club-like qualities) following left jabs flicked out, but which were used more for mere effect.
 In this bout, Coetzee threw a great number of left hooks while applying his trademark pressure.
 Dokes' smooth boxing and speed of hand and foot were not resulting in controlling the bout, and Coetzee was not wearing down.

 Dokes began to back up, and while he landed several hooks, Coetzee weathered them.
 Coetzee struck again in the 10th, hurting Dokes and pinning him against the ropes, raking him with right hands.
 He connected with another hard right that sent Dokes to the canvas again, this time with his body rolling until he could grab one of the ring's ropes with his right hand glove.
 Dokes was not able to get up, and Coetzee became the first White boxer in 23 years to win a world Heavyweight title, and the first African ever to win the world Heavyweight title.

+At the time of the stoppage Dokes was behind on all three scorecards.